Unicode Based No Signup Free to Use

 Method 3: Paste Unicode (CO₂, H₂O, x²)

-Sometimes you want characters that stay subscript or superscript when you copy to email, chat, or another app.
-Use our subscript and superscript generator:
+When you need characters that stay subscript or superscript after you copy to email, chat, Slides, or another app, use our subscript and superscript generator:

-1. Type plain text like CO2 or x2 on the generator.
+1. Type plain text like CO2, H2O, or x2 on the generator.

 2. Pick Subscript or Superscript; for chemistry use Formula mode and Numbers Only: On.

-This matches how many people search for how to write CO₂ in Google Docs—you can paste the finished symbols directly.
+This matches how people search for how to write CO₂ in Google Docs—you paste finished symbols instead of formatting digit by digit.

 Common Questions